tigerchen52/tigerchen52.github.io/index.md

 My research primarily focuses on natural language processing (NLP) and large language models (LLMs).
 I am dedicated to developing efficient, reliable, and open-source models and tools, with a particular emphasis on information extraction and biomedical applications.
 Specifically, my research topics include:

 * **Large vs Small: Collaborative AI Modeling Approaches**.
-While LLMs demonstrate impressive capabilities, their training and deployment incur substantial overhead in terms of computational resources and energy consumption.
-Small Models (SMs) are more specialized and cost-effective.
-In practice, the collaboration between LLMs and SMs can strike a balance between power and efficiency, enabling systems that are resource-efficient, scalable, interpretable, and cost-effective.
 In our [survey](https://arxiv.org/abs/2409.06857), we systematically examine the collaborations between LLMs and SMs.
 My research will primarily build upon this foundational concept, focusing on leveraging the complementary strengths of both LLMs and SMs.
 * **Interpretable and Trustworthy Models**.
 The goal of interpretability is to provide a human-understandable explanation of a model’s internal reasoning process, i.e., *how the model works (transparency)*.
 I am interested in the confidence estimation and knowledge mechanism of LLMs.
 * **Efficient Knowledge-Augmented LLMs**.
-LLMs exhibit impressive reasoning capabilities, yet their ability to memorize specific knowledge is somewhat limited.
-Consequently, LLMs may struggle with tasks that require domain-specific expertise or up-to-date information.
-We would like to know how to cost-effectively retrieve external knowledge to enhance the reasoning capabilities.
+LLMs may struggle with tasks that require domain-specific expertise or up-to-date information.
+We would like to know how to cost-effectively retrieve external knowledge to augment the reasoning capabilities.

 ___